-Rudy Giuliani Admits Pressuring Ukraine To Investigate Joe Biden, In Wildly Unhinged ‘CNN’ Interview Thursday
+Rudy Giuliani Admits Pressuring Ukraine To Investigate Joe Biden In Wildly Unhinged ‘CNN’ Interview Thursday

 — Cuomo Prime Time (@CuomoPrimeTime) September 20, 2019

-In what MediaIte labeled “an epic, trainwreck interview,” Giuliani repeatedly accused “the media” of refusing to cover the alleged Biden scandal, and charged that Biden “bribed the president of the Ukraine in order to fire a prosecutor who was investigating his son.”
+In what Mediaite labeled “an epic, trainwreck interview,” Giuliani repeatedly accused “the media” of refusing to cover the alleged Biden scandal, and charged that Biden “bribed the president of the Ukraine in order to fire a prosecutor who was investigating his son.”

-But when Cuomo asked Giuliani to produce the evidence for his claims against Biden, Giuliani appeared to become highly defensive, shouting, “I don’t have to give you the proof!
-Go read it!
+But when Cuomo asked Giuliani to produce the evidence for his claims against Biden, Giuliani appeared to become highly defensive, shouting, “I don’t have to give you the proof!”

+“Go read it!
 It’s written in books!
 You just won’t read it!
 It’s all over the Internet!
 Go read it!
 I have the proof.”

 Watch the entire, out-of-control Giuliani interview in the video below.

 Talking Points Memo founder and editor Josh Marshall described Giuliani as sounding “like someone in deep panic.”
-In the interview, Marshall described, Giuliani appears to admit that the exact scenario being investigated in Congress is, in fact, true.
-Namely that “Trump blackmailed the President of Ukraine, threatening to withhold military aid unless Ukraine went after Joe Biden,” Marshall wrote.
+In the interview, Giuliani appears to admit that the exact scenario being investigated in Congress is, in fact, true.
+Specifically, this refers to how “Trump blackmailed the President of Ukraine, threatening to withhold military aid unless Ukraine went after Joe Biden,” according to Marshall.